CKrawczyk/gz_nodes_flask/README.md

 This host ip address from above should also be used in line 9 of `gz_mongo.py` so the app can connect to Mongo.

+Docker is set up to run the flask app on an internal Apache/mod_wsgi server.
+See http://blog.dscpl.com.au/2014/12/hosting-python-wsgi-applications-using.html for more info.

 ##Run using fig
 ```
 fig build